Argument Analysis Discussion Replies

 (Random Student’s Initial Post)

-Abortion is a divisive topic and has been for a long time (“State legislatures see flurry of activity on abortion bills”).
-The heart of the debate revolves around whose rights deserve to be given the most weight: the mother or the fetus?
+1. Abortion is a divisive topic, and many states are passing restrictive bans on abortion (“State legislatures see flurry of activity on abortion bills”).
+The heart of the debate revolves around whose rights deserve to be given the most weight: the mother or the fetus.
 It seems like you can’t have both.

 (Other Student’s Reply)